The Student Accounts Office at King’s is part of the Bursar’s Office.

 Monday to Friday

 All King’s students pay their tuition fees at King’s through the King’s Student Accounts Office.
 In addition, all students living in a King’s residence pay residence fees through the King’s Student Accounts Office.

 King’s students applying for a student loan must have the loans made out to the University of King’s College as the official Institution of Record.

 NOTE: Students are responsible for keeping their accounts current.
 Students may obtain information on their student account online, by phone, or in person at the Student Accounts Office.
-Student statement notifications are sent electronically to the student’s official university email account in the fall and winter.
+Student statement notifications are sent electronically to the student’s official university email account.
 Statements will not be mailed.